Rohita22/Minutes_To_Actions/README.md

-Minutes to Actions is an AI powered wed application that turns meeting minutes/transcript into
+Minutes to Actions is an AI powered web application that turns meeting minutes/transcript into
 1. consise summary
 2. Key decisions taken
 3. Action items which inclues who is incharge of what task by when.